 A. Low POP content

 The provisional definition of low POP content for aldrin, chlordane, chlordecone, dieldrin, endrin, heptachlor, HCB, mirex, PeCB, PFOS, technical endosulfan and its related isomers and toxaphene is 50 mg/kg for each.
-The definition of low POP content for alpha-HCH, beta-HCH and lindane is 50 mg/kg as a sum.
+The provisional definition of low POP content for alpha-HCH, beta-HCH and lindane is 50 mg/kg as a sum.
+The provisional definition of low POP content for HCBD is [100] mg/kg.
+The provisional definition of low POP content for PCP and its salts and esters is […] mg/kg.

 The low POP content described in the Stockholm Convention is independent from the provisions on hazardous waste under the Basel Convention.

-Wastes with a content of aldrin, chlordane, chlordecone, dieldrin, endrin, heptachlor, HCB, mirex, PeCB, PFOS, technical endosulfan and its related isomers, toxaphene or the sum of alpha-HCH, beta-HCH and lindane above 50 mg/kg must be disposed of in such a way that the POP content is destroyed or irreversibly transformed according to the methods described in section IV.G.2.
-They should otherwise be disposed of in an environmentally sound manner when destruction or irreversible transformation does not represent the environmentally preferable optionaccording to the methods described in section IV.G.3.
+Wastes with a content of: (a) aldrin, chlordane, chlordecone, dieldrin, endrin, heptachlor, HCB, mirex, PeCB, PFOS, technical endosulfan and its related isomers, toxaphene or the sum of alpha-HCH, beta-HCH and lindane above 50 mg/kg; (b) HCBD above [100] mg/kg; and (c) PCP and its salts and esters above […] mg/kg must be disposed of in such a way that the POP content is destroyed or irreversibly transformed according to the methods described in section IV.G.2.
+They should otherwise be disposed of in an environmentally sound manner when destruction or irreversible transformation does not represent the environmentally preferable option according to the methods described in section IV.G.3.

-Wastes with a content of aldrin, chlordane, chlordecone, dieldrin, endrin, heptachlor, HCB, mirex, PeCB, PFOS, technical endosulfan and its related isomers, toxaphene or the sum of alpha-HCH, beta-HCH and lindane at or below 50 mg/kg should be disposed of in accordance with the methods referred to in section IV.G.4.
+Wastes with a content of (a) aldrin, chlordane, chlordecone, dieldrin, endrin, heptachlor, HCB, mirex, PeCB, PFOS, technical endosulfan and its related isomers, toxaphene or the sum of alpha-HCH, beta-HCH and lindane at or below 50 mg/kg (b) HCBD at or below [100] mg/kg; and (c) PCP and its salts and esters at or below […] mg/kg should be disposed of in accordance with the methods referred to in section IV.G.4.

 For further information on low POP content, refer to section III.A of the general technical guidelines.